Dapper Development Lawsuit: What It Means and Why It Matters

 About The Dapper Lab NBA Top Shot

-In the year 2020, Dapper Labs, with their partnership with the National Basketball Association (NBA), launched NBA Top Shot.
-It is basically a platform where fans can buy, sell, as well as trade non‑fungible tokens, or, most popularly called, NFTs.
+In the year 2020, Dapper Labs, with its partnership with the National Basketball Association (NBA), launched NBA Top Shot.
+It is basically a platform where fans can buy, sell, and trade non‑fungible tokens, or, more popularly called, NFTs.

-Like we all know, NFTs have separate names based on their categories and type.
+As we all know, NFTs have separate names based on their categories and types.
 The digital tokens that you can trade here are called Moments.
 And these represent the popular highlights of your favorite NBA players.

 Yes, you read that absolutely right.